SignalK/specification/gitbook-docs/security.md

 }
 ```

-In response to a valid login, the server will set a HTTP cookie and include the token type and the token value in the body of a HTTP 200 reponse.
+In response to a valid login, the server will set a HTTP cookie and include the token type and the token value in the body of a HTTP 200 response.
 The response `Content-Type` must be `application/json`.

 ```json
 {